alancam73/mcraft_svr_aws_cft/README.md

 ## Debugging
 Here are some debugging tips
 * If the stack fails to create check out the CFT stack Events section - it usually has a good error description
-* if the stack succeeds but no Minecraft server is created then check (a) the S3 bucket you are using with the minecraft.service and minecraft server jar file is accessible (b) check versions - the script defaults to 1.16.4 - change this to whatever version you want but make sure the S3 bucket version and mcraft-user-data.txt version ref matches (c) check <code>/var/log/user-data.log</code> and <code>/var/log/cloud-init-output.log</code> to see if any errors occurred - e.g. you may need to change the <code>s3_bkt_dir</code> since S3 bucket names need to be unique.
+* if the stack succeeds but no Minecraft server is created then check (a) the S3 bucket you are using with the minecraft.service and minecraft server jar file is accessible (b) check versions - the script defaults to 1.16.4 - change this to whatever version you want but make sure the S3 bucket version and mcraft-user-data.txt version ref matches (c) check <code>/var/log/user-data.log</code> and <code>/var/log/cloud-init-output.log</code> to see if any errors occurred - e.g. you will need to set/change the <code>s3_bkt_dir</code> since S3 bucket names need to be unique.
+* If the update-stack does nothing it may be because you changed something which did not force a stack update eg changing the contents of the user-data, or changing a tag.

 ## Next Steps
 Apart from "Have fun!"...